utPLSQL/utPLSQL/docs/userguide/coverage.md

  -f=ut_sonar_test_reporter    -o=test_results.xml
 ```

-**Note**
+!!! note
-> When the project folder structure does not provide any information about source code owner and test owner, you can specify the owner for tests and owner for code explicitly.
+    When the project folder structure does not provide any information about source code owner and test owner, you can specify the owner for tests and owner for code explicitly.
-> Such project configuration supports only single-owner for source code and single owner for tests.
+    Such project configuration supports only single-owner for source code and single owner for tests.

 Tested code is mapped to files in `coverage.html`